16 Free open-source email servers for enterprise and individuals

 Mailu features IMAP, IMAP+, SMTP support, webmail access, multiple admins, quote configuration and forces TLS for external integration.
 Furthermore, Mailu offers a built-in anti-virus scanner and several antispam methods that include external services.

-Moreover, Mail-in-a-Box has antispam features, backup options, plays well with Linux firewall (UFW), and comes with a dozen of security-focused features.
+Moreover, Mail-in-a-Box has antispam features, backup options, plays well with Linux firewall (UFW).
+It also comes with a dozen of security-focused features.

-It works well with webmail like Roundcube, addressbook clients like Nextcloud contact clients and offers a well-designed easy-to-use control panel.
+Mail-in-a-Box works well with webmail like Roundcube, address book clients like Nextcloud contact clients and offers a well-designed easy-to-use control panel.